Avon and Gloucestershire Railway: Origins

 In the latter years of the eighteenth century, coal pits were opened up in what became the northern and eastern parts of the Bristol Coalfield and the Somerset Coalfield.
 Extracting the coal was only part of the process, and bringing it to market was the necessary next step; before proper roads existed, land transport of heavy bulk materials posed huge challenges, although rivers and canals provided a partial solution.

 The important industrial city of Bristol generated a massive demand for coal, for domestic and industrial purposes, and the proprietors of pits in the Coalpit Heath area, about 9 mi north-east of the city, turned their attention to wagonways and tramways as a solution to their transport problem.
-Numerous schemes were put forward, but none gained the necessary financial support until the Bristol and Gloucestershire Railway was formed, in October 1827.
-In this article the Bristol and Gloucestershire Railway will be abbreviated to B&GlosR.
+Numerous schemes were put forward, but none gained the necessary financial support until the Bristol and Gloucestershire Railway (B&GlosR) was formed, in October 1827.

 It was to be a horse-operated railway, running from pits in the Coalpit Heath area to a wharf on the Floating Harbour in Bristol.
 During the meetings to determine the support for the proposed railway, the Kennet and Avon Canal company had expressed a desire that here should be a branch to the River Avon, with which the canal connected, near Keynsham, and this was apparently agreed to.
-This was to enable the Canal company to convey coal to Bath and further east to the Wiltshire towns it served.
+This was to enable the canal company to convey coal to Bath and further east to the Wiltshire towns it served.

 At the meeting it was decided that construction of the Keynsham branch of the B&GR line would be handed over to a separate company, the Avon and Gloucestershire Railway (A&GR).
 The A&GR would have running powers over the section of the B&GlosR to reach the collieries.
-The Kennet and Avon Canal (K&ACC) agreed to subscribe £10,000 towards the project, which was estimated by John Blackwell to cost £20,226 11s 2d.
-The promoters obtained an Act of Parliament for their line on 19 June 1828; the parliamentary expenses were paid by the Canal company.
+The Kennet and Avon Canal Company (K&ACC) agreed to subscribe £10,000 towards the project, which was estimated by John Blackwell to cost £20,226 11s 2d.
+The promoters obtained an act of Parliament, the Avon and Gloucestershire Railway Act 1828 (9 Geo.
+4. c. xciv), for their line on 19 June 1828; the parliamentary expenses were paid by the canal company.